Fluoridated Water 101: Understanding This Common Water Additive

 Despite the CDC’s strong backing, however, fluoride in drinking water is not without its critics.
 For example, recent studies have linked increased fluoride consumption in pregnant women to reduced IQ levels in their children, while other, less alarming studies simply fail to corroborate the dental hygiene benefits of fluoridated water.

-While you might already know the answer, it’s easy to find out if your city or community fluoridates its water.
+In 2018, Your Home voters struck down the 16-year practice of the city adding fluoride to its water supply.
+As for surrounding municipalities, it’s easy to find out if your city or community fluoridates its water.

 The CDC provides a quick-reference guide for you to determine whether or not your home is one of the 72% of American homes currently served by fluoridated water.